nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 My attempt at a 40-minute technical interview challenge ended with timer expired before I could finish writing java code.
 Completing the code, then writing about testing approach, and of course Big-O were necessary to ensure points capture.
 Later, this item will be added to the Java Code Challenges repository (just like the others) and must be re-attempted at a later date.

+Since I had a little time before lunch, I responded to a few sample behavioral questions.
+These are slowly getting easier to respond to.
+I feel like they are less burdensome, and more like an opportunity to share my story of who I am and what I can do for a potential employer.

 ## Tuesday 4-Oct-2022

 Back to the bitmap transformer project!
 Had I taken time to look into BufferedImage class back when I first did this assignment, I probably would have been able to complete it, or at least get one transform done (instead of none).
 Key takeaways: